 - The vast majority of students agree that their professors seem knowledgeable in their fields, communicate well in their teaching, and are reasonably accessible outside of class.
-Many students also report that some professors have had a major positive influence on their academic career. - The vast majority of students are satisfied with the quality of the education they received from their university (89%) and agree that their learning experience at university was intellectually stimulating (90%). - Many students (47%) are very dissatisfied with the concern shown by their university for them as individuals, and most (59%) report that they sometimes feel they get the run-around from their university.
-While most (71%) feel that they are part of their university, a considerable number (28%) disagree with this statement.

-- In spite of this, the vast majority of students generally report being satisfied (89%) with the overall quality of education they received at their university, and almost as many (82%) say their university has met or exceeded their expectations.
-Indeed, most say they are satisfied (89%) with their decision to attend their university. - These positive impressions are further reflected in the fact that 86% of students would recommend their university to others.
+Many students also report that some professors have had a major positive influence on their academic career. - The vast majority of students are satisfied with the quality of the education they received from their university (89%) and agree that their learning experience at university was intellectually stimulating (90%). - According to students, the weakness of some of their professors is their lack of knowledge of career opportunities in their field.
+While a majority agree that their professors are knowledgeable of career opportunities, about 1 student in 3 disagrees. - Notably most graduates (83%) report that they are satisfied with the opportunity to develop lasting friendships. - Many students (47%) are very dissatisfied with the concern shown by their university for them as individuals, and most (59%) report that they sometimes feel they get the run-around from their university.
+While most (71%) feel that they are part of their university, a considerable number (28%) disagree with this statement. - In spite of this, the vast majority of students generally report being satisfied (89%) with the overall quality of education they received at their university, and almost as many (82%) say their university has met or exceeded their expectations.
+Indeed, most say they are satisfied (89%) with their decision to attend their university.
+These positive impressions are further reflected in the fact that 86% of students would recommend their university to others.